MailTape/MailTape-v1/_posts/2017-07-30-Emanative.md

 # MailTape's selection

 ## Emanative - Ominous Shanti
-_Sanjay_: **"**After three years Emanative returns with its signature haze.
-"Ominous Shanti" has the horns gradually melting in the heat while the lilting percussion keeps the groove in the pocket.**"**
+_Sanjay_: **"**Emanative returns with its signature haze.
+Here, "Ominous Shanti" has the horns gradually melting in the heat while the lilting percussion keeps the groove in the pocket.**"**

 ## Idris Ackamoor & The Pyramids - Rhapsody In Berlin (Part 1)
 _Sanjay_: **"**After studying with free-jazz pianist Cecil Taylor, the Pyramids left for a journey through Africa in 1972 where they developed their own musical vision.**"**